James A. Murphy III

 James A. Murphy III (born c.
 1961) is an American politician, a former district attorney, and a jurist.
-He is currently an Acting Justice of the Supreme Court of the State of New York and the county court judge for Saratoga County, New York.
+He was an acting justice of the Supreme Court of the State of New York and the county court judge for Saratoga County, New York from 2014 to 2025.

 Murphy began serving in the Saratoga County District Attorney's Office in 1988, as an assistant DA.
 He first was elected district attorney in 1997 and was sworn in on January 2, 1998.
 He was re-elected in 2001, 2005, 2009 and 2013.
 In all, he served for nearly 30 years as a prosecutor.
 His grandfather was United States Congressman Carleton J. King.

 Early life and education

 Murphy was born in Saratoga Springs, New York, on October 13, 1961, to Constance King Murphy, a law school graduate, and James A. Murphy, Jr. of Brooklyn, New York, an attorney and later mayor of Saratoga Springs.
 He is a grandson of Carleton J. King, who was Saratoga County District Attorney from 1950 to 1961, served as a member of the United States Congress from 1961 to 1974, and was later Chairman of the Board of Visitors of West Point Military Academy.

 Murphy graduated from Saratoga Springs Schools in 1979.
 He earned his bachelor's degree from Bates College in Lewiston, Maine, in 1983.
 He received a Juris Doctor from Pace University School of Law in New York in 1986.
 He attended the Harvard Kennedy School for Executive Education and received a Certificate in Leadership in 2011.
 During his second year of law school he attended University College London Law Faculty, England, during which time he was employed by the House of Commons of the United Kingdom and worked for Jim Wallace, M.P., of Orkney and Shetland.
 He is a graduate of the FBI Citizen's Academy.